 - Weight30 lbs

 If you’re looking for the absolute best espresso machine for home use and you don’t mind paying a little extra to get it, the Breville Oracle espresso machine is for you.
-This espresso maker really has it all, including a double-boiler and a grinder which allow you to consistently make excellent quality espresso, cappuccino, and latte.
+This espresso maker really has it all, including a double-boiler and a grinder that allow you to consistently make excellent quality cappuccino, espresso, and latte.